 Good to Know

 You can leave a bag of stuff at the hotel in Kathmandu.
-We lock it well, label it, and hotels are happy in Kathmandu to store it in a safe place.
-If we want to leave anything valuable – we check it in with the hotel safe.
+We lock it well, label it, and hotels in Kathmandu are happy to store it in a safe place.
+If we want to leave anything valuable, we check it in with the hotel safe.

-First Aid Kit
+First Aid Gear

 - In the Himalayas you are responsible for your own first aid kit.
 We always bring a small blister kit, some bandages, and at least one elastic bandage.